Medical-Event-Data-Standard/flexible_schema/README.md

 1. It is a `PyArrow` table.
 2. The order of columns in this schema _does not matter_.
 This is true for all schemas defined with `flexible_schema`.
 3. It is an _open_ table -- meaning that it can have extra columns that are not defined in the schema.
+This is the default, but can be controlled by setting the `allow_extra_columns: ClassVar[bool] = False` annotation in the class definition.
 4. It has 2 _required_ columns that do not permit any null values: `subject_id` and `code`.
 Each of these _must_ appear in any table that is valid under this schema and cannot hold `null` values.
 5. It has 1 _required_ column that does permit null values: `time`.
-This column _must_ appear in any table that is valid under this schema, but it can hold `null` values.
+This column _must_ appear in any table that is valid under this schema, but it can hold some `null` values; however, it may not have all `null` values.
 6. It has 2 _optional_ columns: `numeric_value` and `text_value`.
 These columns may be missing from a table that is valid under this schema; however, if they are present, they must conform to the type specified.
+    They are permitted to have any amount of `null` values, including all `null` values.

 > [!NOTE]
+> Table columns can also have default values, though those should generally not be used and do not affect most
+> table processing.

+> [!NOTE]
 > A full table of the terminology used in this library relating to column and table properties and types can
 > be found [below](#terminology)

+### Exported names and types

 Once defined like this, the schema class can be used in a number of ways.
 Firstly, it can be used to automatically get the name and data type of any column associated with the schema: